GlabMarcel/facial-expression-trigger/README.md

 ## Description

 This Python application utilizes a standard webcam and MediaPipe's Face Mesh technology to detect facial expressions in real-time.
-It allows users to trigger configurable keyboard actions (single keys, hotkeys, text typing) based on detected gestures, such as opening the mouth or raising eyebrows.
+It allows users to trigger configurable keyboard actions (single keys, hotkeys, text typing) based on detected gestures, such as opening the mouth, raising eyebrows, or smiling.

 The primary goal is to provide an alternative input method for computers, serving as an accessibility tool for individuals with motor impairments.